venkata-pavani/venkata-pavani/README.md

-😄 Pronouns: She,Her(s)
+😄 Pronouns: She,Her(s) <br>
-✨ About Me : A technology enthusiast from southern part of <a href = "https://en.wikipedia.org/wiki/Visakhapatnam">India</a> and currently working in <a href = "https://en.wikipedia.org/wiki/Wichita,_Kansas">USA</a>
+✨ About Me : A technology enthusiast from southern part of <a href = "https://en.wikipedia.org/wiki/Visakhapatnam">India</a> and currently working in <a href = "https://en.wikipedia.org/wiki/Wichita,_Kansas">USA</a> <br>
 🌱 Learning is my passion.
-Learning how to Learn is the most important skil
+Learning how to Learn is the most important skill

 ## 🔭 I’m currently working on ..